issp-center-dev/TeNeS/docs/sphinx/en/algorithm/algorithms.rst

 .. image:: ../../img/iTPS_braket.*
    :align: center

-which is often called as double layered tensor network.
-The contraction of a double layered tensor network often need huge computation cost.
-In the case of MPS (and iMPS), fortunately, we can contract it efficiently, *e.g*, by considering a transfer matrix consist of local tensors.
+which is often called as a double layered tensor network.
+The contraction of a double layered tensor network often needs huge computation cost.
+In the case of MPS (and iMPS), fortunately, we can contract it efficiently, *e.g*, by considering a transfer matrix which consists of local tensors.
 However, in the case of TPS (and iTPS), exact contraction is impossible except for small finite size systems (or infinite cylinders) and we often use approximate contraction methods.
 Among several efficient methods for contracting iTPS in two-dimension, TeNeS supports corner transfer matrix renormalization group (CTMRG) method :ref:`[CTMRG] <Ref-CTMRG>`, which expresses an infinitely extended double layered tensor network by using *corner transfer matrices* and *edge tensors*.

 When we simplify the double layered tensor network by using a locally contracted tensor,